Telšiai Cathedral: History

 The history of the church dates back to 1624 when Deputy Chancellor of Lithuania Paweł Stefan Sapieha established a Franciscan monastery and built a wooden church on the Insula hill in the centre of Telšiai.
 A new spacious brick church was constructed between 1762 and 1794.
 It was consecrated in 1794 by the suffragan bishop of Samogitia, Fr Tadeusz Józef Bukaty (Tadas Juozapas Bukota).

 In 1802 renowned Vilnius architect Jan Boretti obliged to construct two towers and a narthex.
-However, due to unknown reasons he built only the narthex and failed to complete the work of towers.
+However, for unknown reasons he built only the narthex and failed to complete the work of towers.

 Franciscan monastery was dissolved in 1853 by the Russian tsar and the church became parish church.
 Romualdas Leščevskis became the first secular parish priest in 1854.
 The tower was built in 1859.
 In 1893 architect Piotras Serbinovičius designed the fence and gates of the churchyard.

 After the establishment of the Roman Catholic Diocese of Telšiai in 1926, the church became a cathedral.
 Three Bishops of Telšiai, Justinas Staugaitis, Vincentas Borisevičius and Pranciškus Ramanauskas, are buried in the cathedral's tomb.
 Bishops Petras Maželis, Juozapas Pletkus and Antanas Vaičius are buried in the churchyard.

 In 1938 Czech master and organ builder Otto Kratokvil built a modern organ.
 This large manual and foot-operated Romantic-style organ has 22 registers and is machine-made.
 The keyboard and mechanical parts were manufactured by various western firms and the wooden pipes were made in Šiauliai.

 In order to commemorate the 600th anniversary of baptism of Samogitia, artist Romualdas Inčirauskas decorated the doors of the cathedral with the Samogitian baptism story.
 The crypt was also reconstructed.